+Figure 1.
+Example of mobile-lidar observations of variation in boundary layer vertical velocity (top) and aerosol backscatter (bottom) in complex terrain.

 Vertical in-situ sensing will also be utilized in AQUARIUS observational design.
 Multiple rawinsonde systems, tethersondes, and small drones are all recommended and would help supplement the remote sensing systems.
 However, in some basins federal aviation regulations may make most drones and tethersondes unusable.
 The types of sensors include: